-- 911 service is dependent on point above.
+- 911 service is dependent on the point above.

 - Not as reliable as traditional phone service.

-- Not recommended for use with home alarm monitoring system.
+- Not recommended for use with a home alarm monitoring system.

 - Voice quality and reliability may vary due to factors such as Internet speed, ATA, Ethernet router, phone frequencies/location, software compression, etc.